 Carbon Leadership Forum and the Washington State Department of Commerce have published the final report for the Buy Clean Buy Fair (BCBF) Pilot Study.
 The BCBF Pilot Study, which ran from June 2021 to October 2022, explored the process of setting up and running an environmental and labor reporting program for construction materials on State construction projects.

-The first major task for this joint project was to develop a reporting database, which would be the first-ever known database created to collect environmental and labor data for a Buy Clean–type program.
+The first major task for this joint project was to develop a reporting database, the first-ever known database created to collect environmental and labor data for a Buy Clean–type program.
 The CLF worked with a software developer, Meserow Design, to create the database, which is a prototype.
 Additional work will be required to make the application more durable, robust, supportable, and able to scale and evolve with the changing needs of a public reporting database.

 A second major task, conducted in parallel with the database development, was a case study on pilot projects.
 Five pilot projects (all of which were recent or active State-funded construction projects) were asked to fulfill the reporting requirements of the pilot study.
 Using the experiences of the project teams, the case study analysis compiled insights and recommendations on how to ensure successful data reporting in a potential BCBF program.